-Enterprises are now considering using network security functions (NSFs) hosted by service providers due to the growing challenges and complexity in maintaining a secure infrastructure, complying in maintaining an up to date secure infrastructure that complies with regulatory requirements while controlling costs.
+Enterprises are now considering using network security functions (NSFs) hosted by service providers due to the growing challenges and complexity in maintaining an up to date secure infrastructure that complies with regulatory requirements, while controlling costs.
 The hosted security service is especially attractive to small and medium size enterprises who suffer from a lack of security experts to continuously monitor, acquire new skills and propose immediate mitigations to ever increasing sets of security attacks.
 Small and medium-sized businesses (SMBs) are increasingly adopting cloud-based security services to replace on-premises security tools, while larger enterprises are deploying a mix of traditional (hosted) and cloudbased security services.

 To meet the demand, more and more service providers are providing hosted security solutions to deliver cost-effective managed security services to enterprise customers.
 The hosted security services are primarily targeted at enterprises, but could also be provided to any kind of mass-market customers as well.
-The Network security functions (NSFs) are provided and consumed in increasingly diverse environments.
+NSFs are provided and consumed in increasingly diverse environments.
 Users of NSFs may consume network security services hosted by one or more providers, which may be their own enterprise, service providers, or a combination of both.

-It is out of scope of this document to define exhaustive lists of terms that are used in the security field in general; the reader is invited to refer to other documents such as [RFC4949].
-[RFC4949] provides an excellent terminology glossary for the Internet Security Area is in [RFC4949].
+It is out of scope in this document to define an exhaustive list of terms that are used in the security field; the reader is referred to other applicable documents, such as [RFC4949].